 In other words, you need to know whether to use cash or accrual-basis accounting before you start making any sales.

-While each accounting method has its pros and cons, choosing accrual-basis accounting often gives you a more accurate picture of your business finances and performance.
+While each accounting method has pros and cons, choosing accrual-basis accounting often gives you a more accurate picture of your business finances and performance.

 3. Digitize Those Receipts

-Even if this is your first business venture, you probably know that you should get a receipt when purchasing things for your business.
+Even if this is your first business venture, you probably know you should get a receipt when purchasing things for your business.
 This could include expenses such as office furniture or fuel for a business trip.

 This is where technology can lend a hand.